 - 0.1" (2.54mm) Crimp Connector Housing: 1x16-Pin

 You can buy the housings from the following vendors:

 Please download and install the following software onto your computer.

 - TI Stellaris ICDI Driver (SW-ICDI-DRIVERS): http://www.ti.com/tool/STELLARIS_ICDI_DRIVERS

 - (Optional) TI TivaWare for C Series Complete (SW-TM4C): http://www.ti.com/tool/sw-tm4c

 - ICDI Firmware Tools (for trouble-shooting used):

-The development software are only working on the Microsoft Windows platforms.
-If you are using Apple Mac computer, you need to install virtual machine software (VirtualBox, Fusion for Mac, Parallels) on the MacOS X first, then install Microsoft Windows in the Virtual Machine.
+The development software is only working on the Microsoft Windows platforms.
+If you are using the Apple Mac computer, you need to install virtual machine software (VirtualBox, Fusion for Mac, Parallels) on the MacOS X first, then install Microsoft Windows in the Virtual Machine.

 The following documents provide detailed data about the TI Tiva LaunchPad board and microcontroller.
 Please download all of them to your local driver for reference.